 Ms. Cynthia Lambert, MetroPlan Orlando staff, gave a status update on public participation efforts for the 2045 Metropolitan Transportation Plan (MTP).
-Ms. Lambert reviewed the 2045 MTP outreach timeline, key outreach results and common themes from public input.
+Ms. Lambert reviewed the 2045

+MTP outreach timeline, key outreach results and common themes from public input.
 She noted that the feedback received drives the plan decisions.
-Ms. Lambert provided information on where to find 2045 MTP information on the MetroPlan Orlando website.
-She pointed out that the public comment period for the 2045 Plan runs from October 16th through November 20th.
+Ms. Lambert provided information on where to find additional 2045 MTP information on the MetroPlan Orlando website.
+She called attention to the public comment period for the 2045 Plan which runs from October 16th to November 20th.
+Discussion ensued regarding whether a flyer for the 2045 MTP was available and leveraging funding to educate the public.
+Staff responded that a flyer would be made available to committee members.